josenavarrosite/static/README.md

 # Static Files

-Repository with static files that I want to share on the network.
+Repository with static files that I want to share on the Internet.